-Donald Trump Claims ‘Thousands’ Of Forgeries On Mail-In Voting, His Own Voter Fraud Commission Found None
+Donald Trump Claims ‘Thousands’ Of Forgeries In Mail-In Voting, His Own Voter Fraud Commission Found None

 “We don’t want them to do mail-in ballots because it’s going to lead to total election fraud,” he said this week, via the Washington Post.
 “So we don’t want them to do mail-in ballots.
 We don’t want anyone to do mail-in ballots.”

-The Independent noted that this assertion was false, point out that it was Trump’s own commission that came to this conclusion.
+The Independent noted that this assertion was false, pointing out that it was Trump’s own commission that came to this conclusion.

 “Mr. Trump’s own advisory commission on election integrity spent eight months, from May 2017 to January 2018, probing claims of voter fraud and did not turn up a single confirmed instance,” the report noted.

 Trump has been criticized for his frequent claims of voter fraud, often offered without evidence to back the claims.
 This includes his claim that more than 5 million people voted illegally for Hillary Clinton in the 2016 presidential election, a margin that would have given Trump the lead in the popular vote instead of the 3 million vote deficit he faced.
-Trump has been repeatedly pressed on this claim, but unable to offer evidence to support it.
+Trump has been repeatedly pressed on this claim, but has been unable to offer any evidence to support it.

 As the Washington Post noted, Trump has struggled to find support even from his own party for his claims of widespread voter fraud.
 The report noted that a number of Republican states have moved to expand mail-in voting for the upcoming election, anticipating continued restrictions to slow the spread of the coronavirus.